jwplayer/jwplayer-out-player-widget/readme.md

 widgetSize | Sets the breakpoint of the widget ("large", "medium", or "small")

 ## Retrieving your Playlist JSON url
-To use a recommended feed of videos for your widget, you can follow these steps:
+To use a recommended feed of videos for your widget, follow these steps:

 1. Log into your [JW Player Dashboard](https://dashboard.jwplayer.com) account.
 2. Navigate to **Recommendations** using the left navigation.